How do I apply for Financial Aid?

 Do I have to re-apply for federal financial aid and scholarships each semester?

 No, your award notice that you receive in the fall covers both fall and spring semesters.
-You must, however, re-apply for both during the spring semester for the following school year.
-Priority deadline for the FAFSA and WSC Internal Scholarships is April 15th.
+You must, however, re-apply for both starting October 1st for the following school year.

 What is the deadline for the FAFSA?

 Priority deadline is April 15th prior to the year of attendance.